dimonchikous/Multitasking-calculator/README.md

+# Warning!

+Its too old project.
+Ignore 1 update, it was made after lazy code reviev.
+Code is too dirty and bad. ** Now project is archived. **

 # Multitasking-calculator

 Multitasking-calculator is my first project.
 It is designed to reduce browser searches for calculating tasks.
 This version includes a calculator, even/odd checker, time-to-time converter, factorial computation, physics submenu and data converter.